-As an attorney who specializes in elder law, estate planning and Medicaid planning, clients frequently ask me, “Can Medicaid take a senior’s house to pay their nursing home bill?”
+As an attorney who specializes in elder law, estate planning and Medicaid planning, clients frequently ask me, “Does Medicaid take your house when you go into a nursing home?”

 Medicaid is a complex program with overarching federal policies and unique state-level regulations.
 When it comes to Medicaid coverage for long-term care services and supports, there are several eligibility guidelines that apply specifically to seniors’ homes before the application process, during nursing home residency and after their death.

 The basic rule is that a person's primary residence is an exempt asset and therefore will not be counted when they apply for Medicaid.
 However, when a senior specifically applies for Medicaid coverage of long-term care services, including nursing home care, their equity interest in their home must fall below a certain amount set by their state to be considered exempt.
 Equity interest is the Medicaid applicant’s interest in the equity value of the home (fair market value (FMV) minus any debts secured by the home).

 In 2022, the minimum home equity limit is $636,000, but states (typically those with high property values) can choose to raise this limit up to the maximum of $955,000.
 (California is the only state without a Medicaid home equity limit.)

 There are other instances where a Medicaid applicant’s primary residence may be exempt regardless of value.
 You can read more about these conditions and requirements in this article: When Is a Primary Residence Exempt From Medicaid?
 In most states, a primary residence that is deemed exempt will continue to be considered as such for the duration of the Medicaid recipient’s lifetime.